truecharts/website/src/content/docs/guides/add-service.md

 In most charts there are already predefined services.
 You can change them to your needs (Loadbalancer/ClusterIP).
 As well as adding additional ones.
 Just make sure to choose a unique name

+### Service requirements

+Please be aware that most apps already have a primary service named `main` and at least 1 primary is required.
+It's also important to note that all services added by the end user, should set `enabled` on all ports and services to `true`

 ## More info

 For more info, check out the common-chart [service options](/common/service/)